wangtian2019/Central-Bank-Digital-Currency/README.md

 ## Introduction
 Central bank digital currency (CBDC) is the digital form of fiat money which is a currency established as money by government regulation or law.
 CDBC combines the characteristics of central bank currency and digital currency-centralization and distributed book-keeping.
 CBDC is only a hypothetical model till now.
+CBDC was born because digital currency has some inherent defects, but it also has advantages that traditional central bank currency does not have.

 ## Birth defects of CBDC
 Private digital currency develops rapidly in the post-financial crisis era under the background of global currency competitiveness overrun, but the inherent defects of private digital currency make it unable to become a real currency.